Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Experiments

-\subsubsection{Non-line-of-sight condition flight Experiment}
+\subsubsection{Non-line-of-sight condition flight experiment}

 In this experiment, the two drones are separated by a short wall at the beginning.
-Then, the two drones take-off and fly surround the wall anti-clockwise.
+Then, the two drones take-off and fly around the wall anti-clockwise.
 During the flight, the drones are not in each others' line-of-sight.
-Once a drone visits the other drone's start place, the \textit{Omni-swarm} immediately initializes, and the state of the two drones is estimated correctly.
-This experiment verifies the proposed method works even in totally non-line-of-sight cases if the same place has been revisited.
+We disable the UWB measurement in Omni-swarm since the UWB modules can still measure distances crossing the foam obstacles between the drones.
+Once a drone visits the other drone's starting place, Omni-swarm immediately initializes, and the state of the two drones is estimated correctly.
+This experiment verifies that the proposed method works even in totally non-line-of-sight cases if the same location has been revisited.

+Recording of these two experiments can be found in our video\footnote{https://www.youtube.com/watch?v=SMtJUkKoza4}.